5 Things Participants Must Remember During and After Forklift Training

 Forklift operators are much in demand in these times of industrial growth and globalization.
 From construction to logistics, forklifts are needed almost everywhere.
-It’s no surprise that many individuals are signing up for becoming part time or full time forklift operators.
+It’s no surprise that many individuals are signing up for becoming part-time or full-time forklift operators.

 Don’t get too comfortable

 You may have aced the forklift in a couple of days.
 But that doesn’t mean you can take safety for granted.
 Just because you can perfectly drive a forklift doesn’t give you a license to jump the prescribed speed limits or prescribed load limits.
 Complacency can be harmful and can lead to major accidents.
-Don’t take anything for granted, be it pre-inspection checklist or abiding by the workplace rules.
+Don’t take anything for granted, be it a pre-inspection checklist or abiding by the workplace rules.

 Distractions can be fatal

 A typical warehouse or construction site can be a place of chaos and a beehive of activity.
 There are chances of getting distracted by noises, someone addressing you, people passing by, basically everything.
 When you’re behind the wheel of a forklift, even the slightest distraction can lead to accidents, sometimes fatal ones.
-Try to not be distracted by surroundings.
-If addressed by a co-worker, stop activity and listen thereafter.
+Try to not be distracted by your surroundings.
+If addressed by a co-worker, stop the activity and listen thereafter.

 Don’t ignore refresher training

 OSHA recommends undergoing refresher training every 3 years for a reason.
 With time, forklift models change.
-More advanced technology enters market.
+More advanced technology enters the market.
 It’s good to stay up to date with the latest in forklift technology.
 Apart from that, regular training makes participants and operators aware of new concepts that they can use at their workplace.